harsh28032005/Blogging-WebSite/README.md

   `Endpoint: BASE_URL/authors`

 ### POST /blogs
 - Create a blog document from request body.
-Get authorId in request body only.
+Get author_id in request body only.
-- Make sure the authorId is a valid authorId by checking the author exist in the authors collection.
+- Make sure the author_id is a valid author_id by checking the author exist in the authors collection.
 - Return HTTP status 201 on a successful blog creation.
 Also return the blog document.
 The response should be a JSON object like [this](#successful-response-structure)
 - Create atleast 5 blogs for each author